KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_4_staging,_committing,_and_pushing_to_github.md

 3. Type `git push origin master` to initiate the push.

     {% hint style='info' %}
-“origin” tells Git you are pushing the changes to the original remote location
+“origin” tells Git you are pushing the changes to the original remote location.

 “master” indicates which branch within the remote location you'd like to push to.
     {% endhint %}